tjmike/log_aggregator/README.md

     [6]-  Running                 nohup ./src/test/logGen > LogSource/log2.log &
     [7]+  Running                 nohup ./src/test/logGen > LogSource/log3.log &

-    kill %5 %6 %6
+    kill %5 %6 %7
     ```

-    Killing these stops the data
+   Now that all three logGen jobs have been stopped we can perform another test.
+If the throttle setting has been
+   put back to 0 for a couple of minutes then the data should catch up quickly.
+This can be tested by
+   performing a diff on the input and output files:

     ```
     diff  LogSource/log1.log ServerLog/log1.log*[0-9]
     diff  LogSource/log2.log ServerLog/log2.log*[0-9]
     diff  LogSource/log3.log ServerLog/log3.log*[0-9]
     ```

     These files should be the same.
+The output log file has the session id (UNIX timestamp of when the agent
+    was started) appended to it.
+This allows us to differentiate between loger sessions.

     Kill the rest of the processes